SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ___

 ### Q. Who are you guys?
 We are Sense Tecnic, a commercial IoT solutions provider.
-We offer hosted IoT solutions using the Sense Tecnic IoT platform (known as WoTKit).
 We've been working with Node-RED for a while and have published a paper on Distributed Node-RED last year and use Node-RED for our own internal purposes.
 We've built FRED as a service because we think its needed - and we like building cool stuff!

 ___